5 Things You Should Stop Doing with Microsoft Excel

 Dedicated task management software is designed for simultaneous collaboration by multiple users, making a better choice than any Excel-based solution.
 Task management software can also be customized more easily for a particular project or organization.
 There are so many great task management apps out there, some of which are free, that it doesn't make sense to waste your team's time using Excel to manage tasks.

 Excel is often used as an approval process tool, in which someone sends an Excel document such as a travel expense form as an attachment to an email message.
-Each person in the approval chain manually makes annotations and approves or disapproves the form before sending it to the next person in the chain.
+Each person in the approval chain manually makes annotations and approves or rejects the form before sending it to the next person in the chain.
 The final document will then be stored on a network drive, shared drive or locally.

-This use of Excel can be fairly straightforward, albeit clunky, when you’re using it for something simple like obtaining everyone’s preferences for a luncheon, although it’s still terribly inefficient.
+This use of Excel can be fairly straightforward, albeit clunky when you’re using it for something simple like obtaining everyone’s preferences for a luncheon, although it’s still terribly inefficient.
 Someone still has to manually compile the results, but that’s a one-time burden in this p[articular example.
 However, this process becomes a serious bottleneck with any process that requires approvals from multiple parties, since everyone has to open the attachment, review it, make changes and save it under a new name.
 In addition, there is no easily verifiable audit trail of who did what and when.
 If the process requires auditing later, be prepared to dig through a lot of email and spreadsheets.

 A full approval management solution includes a central portal, form design, approval routing, audit trails and more.
 It also includes easily-configured business rules that can implement multi-tiered, parallel approvals and can be configured for any approval process, including finance, HR, IT and operations.